 This latchplate is permanently stitched to the belt webbing (S).
 It can be on a laponly belt or a lap-shoulder belt.
 Check to see if the belt is attached to a switchable retractor.
 If it is not, it is best to use another seating position in the car.
-If you must use this position, you might need to use a special heavy-duty clip to shorten the lap part of the belt (see page 4).
-Get help from a Child Passenger Safety
+If you must use this position, you might need to use a special heavyduty clip to shorten the lap part of the belt (see page 4).
+Talk to someone trained to help with car seats.
+(See page 4, Resources.)